-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
-This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
-Talk to your primary care doctor or practitioner to find out more. obesity screening and therapy. obesity screening and therapy.
-Outpatient Diagnostic Tests and Therapeutic Services and Supplies Covered services include, but are not limited to: □ X-rays \$0 copayment for each Medicare-covered standard X-ray service. \$0 copayment for each Medicare-covered standard X-ray service. ☐ Radiation (radium and isotope) therapy including technician materials and supplies \$25 copayment for each Medicare-covered radiation therapy service.
-You pay these amounts until you reach the out-of-pocket maximum. \$25 copayment for each Medicare-covered radiation therapy service.
-You pay these amounts until you reach the out-of-pocket maximum.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network □ X-rays \$0 copayment for each Medicare-covered standard X-ray service.
+Your provider must follow prior authorization requirements. \$0 copayment for each Medicare-covered standard X-ray service.
+Radiation (radium and isotope) therapy including technician materials and supplies \$25 copayment for each Medicare-covered radiation therapy service.
+You pay these amounts until you reach the out- of-pocket maximum.
+Your provider must follow prior authorization requirements. \$25 copayment for each Medicare-covered radiation therapy service.
+You pay these amounts until you reach the out- of-pocket maximum.

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network □ Surgical supplies, such as dressings □ Splints, casts, and other devices used to reduce fractures and dislocations Note: There is no separate charge for medical supplies routinely used in the course of an office visit and included in the provider's charges for that visit (such as bandages, cotton swabs, and other routine supplies.)
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Surgical supplies, such as dressings Splints, casts, and other devices used to reduce fractures and dislocations Note: There is no separate charge for medical supplies routinely used in the course of an office visit and included in the provider's charges for that visit (such as bandages, cotton swabs, and other routine supplies.)
 However, supplies for which an appropriate separate charge is made by providers (such as, chemical agents used in certain diagnostic procedures) are subject to cost-sharing as shown. \$15 copayment for each Medicare-covered medical supply.
-You pay these amounts until you reach the out-of-pocket maximum. \$15 copayment for each Medicare-covered medical supply.
-You pay these amounts until you reach the out-of-pocket maximum. □ Laboratory tests \$0 copayment for Medicare-covered lab services. \$0 copayment for Medicare-covered lab services.
+You pay these amounts until you reach the out- of-pocket maximum.
+Your provider must follow prior authorization requirements. \$15 copayment for each Medicare-covered medical supply.
+You pay these amounts until you reach the out- of-pocket maximum. □ Laboratory tests \$0 copayment for Medicare-covered lab services.
+Your provider must follow prior authorization requirements. \$0 copayment for Medicare-covered lab services.
 Blood - including storage and administration.
-Coverage begins with the first pint of blood that you need. \$0 copayment for Medicare-covered blood services. \$0 copayment for Medicare-covered blood services.
+Coverage begins with the first pint of blood that you need. \$0 copayment for Medicare-covered blood services.
+Your provider must follow prior authorization requirements. \$0 copayment for Medicare-covered blood services.

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network ☐ Other outpatient diagnostic tests - Non-radiological diagnostic services \$25 copayment for Medicare-covered non- radiological diagnostic services \$25 copayment for Medicare-covered non- radiological diagnostic services.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Other outpatient diagnostic tests - Non-radiological diagnostic services \$25 copayment for Medicare-covered non- radiological diagnostic services. \$25 copayment for Medicare-covered non- radiological diagnostic services.
 Examples include, but are not limited to EKG's, pulmonary function tests, home or lab-based sleep studies, and treadmill stress tests.
 Examples include, but are not limited to EKG's, pulmonary function tests, home or lab-based sleep studies, and treadmill stress tests.
-You pay these amounts until you reach the out-of-pocket maximum.
-You pay these amounts until you reach the out-of-pocket maximum.
+You pay these amounts until you reach the out- of-pocket maximum.
+You pay these amounts until you reach the out- of-pocket maximum.
+Your provider must follow prior authorization requirements.